World Heritage Photos

 Berlin Modernism Housing Estates

 Modernism Housing Estates in Berlin, the capital city of Germany: There are six locations in Berlin that have been included in the UNESCO World Heritage Site: Gartenstadt (Garden City) Falkenberg, Siedlung Schillerpark, Großsiedlung Britz, Großsiedlung Siemensstadt, Wohnstadt Carl Legien, Weisse Stadt (White City).
 The Berlin modern housing estates are spread all over the city.
 The six housing estates in Berlin were built in 1913-1934.
 Walter Gropius, Hans Scharoun, Martin Wagner and Bruno Taut were among the leading architects.
 The housing estates were designed in the style of the Modern Movement, also known as the International Style.
 The modernism housing estates in Berlin contributed to improving housing and living conditions for people with low incomes.
 The Berlin modernism housing estates exercised substantial influence on the development of housing around the whole world.
 One of the most iconic housing estates in Berlin is the Horseshoe Settlement in the Großsiedlung Britz.
-Besides the modernism housing estates, there are another two UNESCO World Heritage Sites in Berlin: the Palaces and Parks of Potsdam and Berlin and the Museumsinsel.
+Besides the modernism housing estates, there are another two UNESCO World Heritage Sites in Berlin: the Palaces and Parks of Potsdam and Berlin, and the Museumsinsel.
 The Berlin Modernism Housing Estates gained the status as a UNESCO World Heritage in 2008.
 World Heritage Art: White City Berlin

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos